 - Ability to reduce the size of the stack, since the power density is increased.

 - And with smaller plates able to have performance parity with larger sizes, fewer materials such as membranes are required, lowering materials’ cost by as much as 50%.

 - Importantly, a better fluid dynamic allows the battery to operate effectively at lower pressure, increasing round-trip efficiency.

-*This post was supported by StorEn Tech
+*This post was supported by StorEn Tech; images from the company

 Editor’s note: This post is sponsored by StorEn Technologies.
 Clearly, this is a promotional pitch.
 We do not have enough proprietary information to fully judge the merits of one energy storage company versus another, but we would not run a sponsored post from an energy storage company we thought did not have notable competitive advantages that might lead to the company significantly helping society as a whole.
 That said, we also are not prophets regarding this fast-moving, nascent, rapid-growth industry.
 We understand that we have solar and storage professionals among our readership who have varying opinions of the merits of different technologies, so we do encourage that more detailed debate if you feel compelled to get into it.
 Also, while we at CleanTechnica do like to promote companies and technologies we think are helping the world and have a bright future, we do not provide investment advice — use your own judgement or consult an investment professional if you are thinking about putting investment into a company or project.